TheOdinProject/curriculum/html_css/web_accessibility.md

 1. **Perceivable:** Users must be able to perceive the information or user interfaces being presented.
 Light text on a light background could be difficult for some users with a visual impairment to perceive, for example.

 2. **Operable:** Users must be able to operate any user interfaces or navigation, and interfaces cannot require an interaction which the user cannot perform.
-A navigation bar with dropdown menus that only expand when a mouse cursor hovers over them, for example, would not be operable by keyboard users.
+A navigation bar with drop-down menus that only expand when a mouse cursor hovers over them, for example, would not be operable by keyboard users.

 3. **Understandable:** Users must be able to understand any information or user interface that is presented to them.
 For example, if a user tried submitting a form and received an error such as "Error 23: Bad data", they wouldn't be able to understand what the error actually means or how to fix whatever caused the error.